Chuban/Phoenix/README.md

 Phoenix
 =====

-"Fork Phoenix" to create a new MOOSE-based application.
+Phoenix is a MOOSE-based application for the simulation on thermal materials.

 For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)